 CYO roster must be attached to your scorebook.

 Above rules are subject to change and modifications.
 Additional rules may be added in an addendum.

-36. In all cases of player placement , the CYO County Director has final say in placing players
+36. In all cases of player placement , the CYO County Director and the Staff at CYOSI have the final say in placing players